 My policy has always been that every client gets their own clean and fresh set of linen for each treatment – that’s a base sheet, top sheet and pillowcases if used.

 I’ve installed hand sanitiser machines throughout the clinic including all the treatment rooms.
-The first thing I do after entering the treatment room and before starting your massage is sanitise my hands and forearms.
+I wash my hands and arms before entering the room and again sanitise my hands and forearms before starting your treatment.

-Current ScotGov guidance mandates face coverings when inside retail establishments.
-Massage is classed as personal retail services, so face masks or coverings are mandatory for both you and me for the time being.
+Current ScotGov guidance requires face coverings when inside retail establishments.
+Massage is classed as personal retail services, so face masks or coverings are mandatory for both you and me for the duration of your treatment.